openhab/openhab-addons/addons/binding/org.openhab.binding.logreader/README.md

 This binding supports one ThingType: `reader`.
 A reader supports 3 separate channels; One for errors, one for warnings and one custom channel for other purposes.
-If you need more channels, you can always add another Thing.

 ## Thing Configuration

-Thing is configurable manually or through PaperUI.
 The `reader` Thing has the following configuration parameters:

 | Parameter                     | Type    | Required | Default if omitted               | Description                                                                             |